Conformal Prediction Bands for Two-Dimensional Functional Time Series: Simulation study

-As mentioned before, we first fix the size $b$ of the blocking scheme equal to 1 and let the sample size $T$ take values $19,49,99,499$.
+We first fix the size $b$ of the blocking scheme equal to 1 and let the sample size $T$ take values $19,49,99,499$.
+We replicate the experiments with different significance levels: $\alpha=0.1$, $\alpha=0.2$ and $\alpha=0.3$, in order to assess how the confidence level influences the coverage and the width of the prediction bands.

-\autoref{fig:simulation_1_coverage} shows the empirical coverage, together with the related 99\% confidence interval.
-Specifically, the empirical coverage is computed as the fraction of the $N=1000$ replications in which $y_{T+1}$ belongs to $\mathcal{C}_{T,1-\alpha}(x_{T+1})$, and the confidence interval is reported in order to provide insights into the variability of the phenomenon in various scenarios, rather than to draw inferential conclusions about the unconditional coverage.
-Notice that different point predictors will intrinsically have dissimilar coverages, consequently this analysis aims to compare forecasting algorithm in terms of their predictive performances.
-We can appreciate that, in all the cases, the 99\% confidence interval for the empirical coverage includes the nominal confidence level, regardless of the sample size at disposal.
-Moreover, it's interesting to notice that, even when an accurate forecasting algorithm $g_{\mathcal{I}_1}$ is not available (namely with FAR(1)-Concurrent and Naive), the proposed CP procedure still outputs prediction regions with an appropriate unconditional coverage.
+\autoref{fig:sim_1_coverage} shows the empirical coverage, together with the related 99\% confidence interval.
+Empirical coverage is computed as the fraction of the $N=1000$ replications in which $y_{T+1}$ belongs to $\mathcal{C}_{T,1-\alpha}(x_{T+1})$, and the confidence interval is reported in order to provide insights into the variability of the results, rather than to draw inferential conclusions about the unconditional coverage.
+Notice that different point predictors might intrinsically have dissimilar coverages, consequently this analysis aims to compare forecasting algorithm in terms of their predictive performances.
+We can appreciate that the 99\% confidence interval for the empirical coverage almost always includes the nominal confidence level, regardless of the sample size at disposal.
+The only exception is obtained with $\alpha=0.3$ and $T=19$.
+In this case, the method produces very narrow prediction bands (\autoref{fig:sim_1_alpha_0_3_width}), that result in an empirical coverage smaller than the nominal one.
+This behavior however disappears as soon as the sample size $T$ increases.
+It is also interesting to notice that, even when an accurate forecasting algorithm $g_{\mathcal{I}_1}$ is not available (namely with the Naive predictor), the proposed CP procedure still outputs prediction regions with a high unconditional coverage.

-Similarly to \citet{diquigiovanni2021importance}, we define the size of a two-dimensional prediction band as the \textit{volume} between the upper and the lower surfaces that define the prediction band:
+Similarly to \citealt{diquigiovanni2021importance}, we define the size of a two-dimensional prediction band as the \textit{volume} between the upper and the lower surfaces that define the prediction band:

-Measuring the size of the correspondent prediction bands, we can compare the efficiency of different forecasting routines.
-We stress the fact that distinct point predictors may guarantee potentially different coverages.
-For this reason, it is crucial to first evaluate the empirical coverage of the resulting prediction bands and only afterwards investigate their size.